Mountain Bike Cordillera Blanca

 Altitude (start/highest/end): 3,050m/3,850m/3,050m | 10,006ft/12,631ft/10,006ft

-We travel up in our support vehicle to the starting point at Llanganuco lake, then pedal up the zigzag road to Portachuelo de Llanganuco (4,780m/15,682ft).
-Hard work done, we descend to the town of Yanama, where we will spend the night in a lodge.
+We head up in our vehicle to the starting point at Llanganuco Lake, climb to Portachuelo de Llanganuco (4,780m/15,682ft), then enjoy a downhill ride to Yanama, where we’ll stay overnight in a lodge.

 Cycling distance: 32 miles / 52 km